jennybc/googlesheets/README.md

 copy_ss(key = gap_key, to = "Gapminder")
 ```

 If that seems to have worked, go check that you see a sheet named Gapminder listed in your Google Sheets home screen: <https://docs.google.com/spreadsheets/>.
-You could also try `list_sheets()` again and make sure the Gapminder sheet is listed.
+You could also try `gs_ls()` again and make sure the Gapminder sheet is listed.

 Now register your copy of the Gapminder sheet and you can follow along: